josmar-crwdstffng/angular/aio/content/guide/pipes.md

     <code-pane header="src/app/hero-list.component.ts" path="pipes/src/app/hero-list.component.ts"></code-pane>
 </code-tabs>

-In the preceding example, a breakpoint on the pipe's request for data shows the following:
+In the preceding example, a breakpoint on the request of the pipe for data shows the following:

-*   Each binding gets its own pipe instance.
+*   Each binding gets an associated pipe instance.
-*   Each pipe instance caches its own URL and data and calls the server only once.
+*   Each pipe instance caches an associated URL and data and calls the server only once.

 The `fetch` and `fetch-json` pipes display the heroes in the browser as follows: